SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

     python -c "import pyNN.spiNNaker"

-Note that if you have previously installed a version of the spiNNaker software, you may already have a file called ".pacman.cfg" in your home directory.
+Note that if you have previously installed a version of the spiNNaker software, you may already have a file called "`.pacman.cfg`" in your home directory.
 In this case, SpyNNaker will attempt to use this file for its parameters.
-If you do not have this file, a new file called ".spynnaker.cfg" will be created in your home directory.
+If you do not have this file, a new file called "`.spynnaker.cfg`" will be created in your home directory.
 You must edit this file to ensure that SpyNNaker can access your SpiNNaker machine.
 Upon opening this file, the part to alter will look like the following:

     [Machine]
     machineName = None